tdep-developers/tdep-tutorials/00_basics/README.md

 This will, in addition to the `outfile.forceconstant` file, write a `outfile.forceconstant_thirdorder` containing the third order IFCS, file.

-Again, Some usefull information is printed in the log file:
+Again, some useful information is printed in the log file:
 - How many third order IFCs were fitted?
 - Do you see an improvement on R^2 by also including the third order IFCs in the fit?